eyptunahnunl/ygdmap-project/README.md

 ## MIT License

-Copyright (c) 2022 Eyup Tunahan Unal IstanbulAirQuality is free software and may be redistributed under the MIT-LICENSE.
+Copyright (c) 2022 Eyup Tunahan Unal
+YGDMap-project is free software and may be redistributed under the MIT-LICENSE.